wwarthen/RomWBW/Source/Doc/UserGuide.md

 The RAM disk and ROM disk drives will be available even if you have no physical disk devices attached to your system.

+Booting an operating system from ROM is not intended as a way to use your operating system on a long-term basis.
+The ROM disk has only a small subset of the operating system files.
+Additionally, you cannot easily customize your ROM disk because you cannot write to it.
+For any significant use of an operating system, you should boot directly to the disk/slice that contains the complete operating system.
+This is described in the next section.

 ## Starting Operating Systems from Disk

 In order to make use of the more sophisticated operating systems